-You credit score holds the key to your mortgage payment, your car payment and the interest rates on your credit cards and student loans.
+You credit score (aka FICO score) holds the key to your mortgage payment, your car payment and the interest rates on your credit cards and student loans.

 How those scores are calculated and the differences between scoring models, including credit score giant FICO, remains shrouded in mystery for many consumers.
 But it doesn’t have to be confusing or complicated.